Christine M. LaCasse Print

 In April 2010, Christine was appointed a Deputy Judge of the Ontario Small Claims Court, where she presides over a wide range of civil disputes, including personal injury and insurance matters.
 Christine brings to her law practice the same pragmatic, balanced and reasonable approach she brings to the Small Claims Court bench.

-For more than two decades, Christine has advocated on behalf of clients in a broad range of practices areas including family law, child protection, and civil litigation.
-Since 2000, she has represented various Children’s Aid Societies, primarily in appellate matters.
+For nearly twenty-five years, Christine has advocated on behalf of clients in a broad range of practice areas including family law, child protection, and civil litigation.
+Since 2010, she has practiced almost exclusively in the area of Plaintiff personal injury.
 Commencing in 2013, Christine supplemented her busy personal injury practice with insurance defence work in the areas of school board liability and professional liability.

-Over the years, Christine has honed her negotiation and conflict resolution skills practicing family law, attending hundreds of mediations, presiding over several hundred Settlement Conferences as a Deputy Judge and, most recently, by completing the Advanced Alternative Dispute Resolution Workshop offered by Stitt Feld Handy Group in association with the University of Windsor.
+Over the years, Christine has honed her negotiation and conflict resolution skills practicing family law, attending hundreds of mediations and presiding over several hundred Settlement Conferences as a Deputy Judge.
+In addition, in 2016 Christine completed the Advanced Alternative Dispute Resolution Workshop offered by Stitt Feld Handy Group in association with the University of Windsor.

-Christine is a member of the Law Society of Upper Canada, the Ontario Trial Lawyers Association (OTLA), l’Association des juristes d’expression française de l’Ontario (AJEFO), the County of Carleton Law Association and the Ontario Deputy Judges’ Association (ODJA).
+Christine is a member of the Law Society of Ontario, the Ontario Trial Lawyers Association (OTLA), l’Association des juristes d’expression française de l’Ontario (AJEFO), the County of Carleton Law Association and the Ontario Deputy Judges’ Association (ODJA).

 Christine is married and has three wonderful children.